Blue-billed teal

-The blue-billed teal, spotted teal or Hottentot teal (Spatula hottentota) is a species of dabbling duck of the genus Spatula.
-It is migratory resident in eastern and southern Africa, from Sudan and Ethiopia west to Niger and Nigeria and south to South Africa and Namibia.
-In west Africa and Madagascar it is sedentary.
+The blue-billed teal (Spatula hottentota), also sometimes called spotted teal and formerly Hottentot teal, is a species of dabbling duck of the genus Spatula.
+It is resident in eastern, southern, and western Africa, from Sudan and Ethiopia west to Niger and Nigeria, and south to South Africa and Namibia, and also in Madagascar.
+It is generally sedentary, but shows nomadic behaviour in response to water requirements, moving away if drought causes wetlands to dry out.

-The blue-billed teal breed year round, depending on rainfall, and stay in small groups or pairs.
+The blue-billed teal breeds year round, depending on rainfall, and stays in small groups or pairs.
 They build nests above water in tree stumps and use vegetation.
 Ducklings leave the nest soon after hatching, and the mother's parenting is limited to providing protection from predators and leading young to feeding areas.
 This species is omnivorous and prefers smaller shallow bodies of water.

 The blue-billed teal is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.
 The status of the blue-billed teal on the IUCN Red List is Least Concern.

-Several authorities still refer to this species as the Hottentot teal, however, as the word "Hottentot" is an offensive term for the Khoisan people, there has been a movement to change the vernacular name.
+Several texts still refer to this species as the Hottentot teal, however, as the word "Hottentot" is an offensive term for the Khoisan people, there has been a movement to change the vernacular name.

 Taxonomy

-Spatula hottentota was previously placed in the genus Anas, called Anas punctata.
+Spatula hottentota was previously placed in the genus Anas, and in the past called Anas punctata.
 This name was suppressed owing to confusion over type specimens.
-It has been also referred as Anas hottentota. and Querquedula hottentota.Blue-billed teal is considered monotypic, with no subspecies being recognised.
+It has been also referred as Anas hottentota. and Querquedula hottentota.

+Blue-billed teal is currently considered monotypic, with no subspecies being recognised.
+Birds in Madagascar were formerly sometimes distinguished as a separate subspecies, S. h. delacouri, but this is no longer considered distinct.